 When to Replace Your Air Conditioner

 Over 10 Years Old: If your unit is getting older and reaching its 10th birthday, it might be time to consider a replacement.
-A well-maintained unit in New Albany, IN And Surrounding Areas may last up to 15 years, but after the 10-year mark, it usually makes more sense to replace than pay for an air conditioner repair.
+A well-maintained unit in New Albany, IN and surrounding areas may last up to 15 years, but after the 10-year mark, it usually makes more sense to replace than pay for an air conditioner repair.

 High Repair Costs: Any time the repair bill is extensive, it’s worth looking at replacing the unit completely.
 If the cost of an air conditioner repair is close to (or more than) 50 percent of the cost of a new system, it may be worthwhile to consider a replacement.